Migrate to Event Orchestration

 Expand

 Event Orchestration is a direct upgrade from Event Rules.
 Basic Event Orchestrations can perform all the same basic event processing actions that event rules can perform with the added benefits of improved UI, better rule creation, APIs and Terraform support, and advanced conditions.
-For customers with the Event Intelligence add-on or Digital Operations plans, Advanced Event Orchestrations bring even more functionality to the table, including contextual conditions, webhooks, paused incident notifications, rule nesting, and a direct integration with Automation Actions.
+For customers with the PagerDuty AIOps add-on, Enterprise for Incident Management, or Digital Operations (Legacy) plans, Advanced Event Orchestrations bring even more functionality to the table.
+This includes contextual conditions, webhooks, paused incident notifications, rule nesting, and a direct integration with Automation Actions.

 Below are a few of the key ways that Event Orchestration is superior to Event Rules: